Sequential Warped Products: Curvature and Killing Vector Fields: Introduction

+Note that generalized Robertson-Walker space-times can be considered as a generalization of Robertson-Walker space-time \cite{Sanchez99, Sanchez98}.
+As in the case of sequential standard static space-times, one can obtain a generalized Robertson-Walker space-time from a sequential generalized Robertson-Walker space-time by taking $M_{2}$ to be the empty set a singleton.

+In \cite{Stephani:2003}, there are many exact solutions of Einstein field equation where the space-time may be written of the form $I\times \left( M_{1}\times M_{2}\right) $ with metrics of the form (\ref{a}) or (\ref{b}).

+Notice also that $\mathbb{S}_{1}^{n}\times F$ or $\mathbb{H}_{1}^{n}\times F$ are standard models in string theory where $F$ is a Calabi-Yau, Ricci flat Riemannian Manifold and $\mathbb{S}_{1}^{n}$ is the de Sitter and also $ \mathbb{H}_{1}^{n}$ is the anti-de Sitter manifold both of which are warped product manifolds (see page 183 of \cite{BEE}).
+Thus sequential warped product space-times play important role not only in the theory of general relativity but also in the string theory.

-In this article we study some geometric concepts such as curvature, geodesics, killing vector fields and concircular vector fields on sequential warped products as a generalization of both multiply warped product manifolds and iterated warped manifolds.
+In this article, we study some geometric concepts such as curvature, geodesics, Killing vector fields and concircular vector fields on sequential warped products.
 In section 2, we derive covariant derivative formulas for sequential warped product manifolds.
 Then we derive many curvature formulas such as Ricci curvature and scalar curvature formulas.
 In section 3, we derive a characterization of two disjoint classes of conformal vector fields on sequential warped product manifolds.
+In the last section, we apply our results presented in Section 2 and Section 3, to sequential standard space-times and generalized Robertson-Walker space-times.

+Before we begin to state our main results, we would like to fix notations used throughout the entire article.